ra

 ra --http # streaming HTTP API

 Drop a ra.config.yml in a repo and that directory becomes a project-specific assistant.
 Set env vars for a different persona.
 Pass --skill to inject a role at runtime.
 Run --mcp-stdio to expose it as a tool for Cursor or Claude Desktop.
+Run --interface cron for scheduled unattended jobs.
 Same binary, different agent — every time.

 # ra.config.yml